 In this set of exercises we’re looking at notes that look different but sound the same!
 For example a half note that lasts for 2 beats will sound the same as a quarter note followed by a quarter note rest.
-This is fairly unique to drums since most drums don’t have a duration – it’s not like a piano where if you hold your finger on a key you’ll get a long note.
 It’s useful to understand the different ways drum music might be written.
 Exercise 1 shows a simple quarter note-based exercise.
 Can you think of two more ways of writing this that sounds the same but looks different? (answer sheet here)

 Notes such as eighth notes and sixteenth notes can be grouped together to make them easier to read – on this sheet we’re looking at different common note groupings and what they look like when different note lengths are mixed together.

-Single page showing common note names, values and their corresponding rests.
-The table is helpful to show how long each note lasts relative to one (quarter note) beat.
+Here’s your reference sheet for note names, values and their corresponding rests.
+The chart is helpful to show how long each note lasts relative to one (quarter note) beat.
 The whole notes and half notes are shown as ‘rarely used’ since these are rarely encountered at beginner level.

 This is a more advanced version of the above and includes extra elements that are encountered as you progress on the drums.
 We also introduce dotted notes.
-Remember a doted note is the length of the original note + 50%.
+A doted note is the length of the original note + 50%.
 A double doted note (not shown on this sheet) is the length of the original note + 50% + 25%.
-So a double dotted crotchet is the equivalent note length of a crotchet, quaver and semiquaver glued (tied) together.
-Don’t worry about this but it’s handy to know how the whole system works.
+You’ll rarely see these at beginner level so don’t stress.
+But just so you understand, a double dotted quarter note is the equivalent note length of a quarter note, eighth note and sixteenth note glued (tied) together.
+As I say, don’t worry about this but it’s handy to know how the whole system works.